 Hello!
 We’re all about sharing insights to make the lives of clients in our community easier.
-In the past we explored ways to automate and set up your social media, which you can explore in the article on social media automation tools.
+In the past we explored ways to automate and set up your social media.

 Read on if you want to use these handy principals in your content planning…

 Research indicates that the popular time for people to be online is during the communte home from 5-6pm.
 This time shows a spike in usage by 181% – so make use of this!

 You might like to have someone on your team paying attention to any relevant retweets and mentions of your brand, which can initiate great conversations.